-Holders of the Notes will receive interest payments after November 1, 2005 that will be affected by changes in the CPI.
+Holders of the Notes will receive interest payments on and after October 1, 2005 that will be affected by changes in the CPI.
 Such changes may be significant.
 Changes in the CPI are a function of the changes in specified consumer prices over time, which result from the interaction of many factors over which we have no control.